Otto Beisheim: Early life

+Beisheim was born on 3 January 1924, near Essen, Germany.
+He was the son of a caretaker, and his family was too poor to pay for him to attend high school, so he became a leather tradesman.

 In October 1942, Otto Besheim voluntarily joined the Waffen-SS.
 During this time, he temporarily served as Sturmmann (Private) in the SS Division Leibstandarte in an artillery regiment on the Eastern Front.
 There is no historical indication that he was involved in war crimes during his assignment with the Waffen-SS.
 In 1943, Beisheim incurred a light injury in July in the Battle of Kursk in July 1943, and a severe injury in December near Berdychiv.
 In July 1944, following an extensive period of recovery in various military hospitals, Beisheim served as a Private in an administrative unit before he was taken as a British prisoner of war in May 1945.
 He was released in March 1946.

 Career

 After the war, Beisheim began his commercial career at the Wilhelm Nebel leather factory.
 After several positions in the iron and steel industry, he worked for the electrical trading company Stöcker & Reinshagen from 1959, where he became an authorized officer.

-The first Metro Market opened in November 1963 in Essen-Altenessen.
+Returning to Germany, he founded Metro, the country's first cash-and-carry retailer, in 1964 at Mülheim an der Ruhr.

 On 10 January 2004, Beisheim Center was officially opened on the northwest side of Potsdamer Platz in Berlin, built for 463 million euros, and including the Ritz-Carlton and Marriott chains.

 In 2009, he sold 5.2% of the shares of Metro AG to various national and international investors; a further 3.1% could be sold.
 The WHU – Otto Beisheim School of Management, in Vallendar is named after him.